Community Respiratory Team

 Qualitative data was provided from 58 semi structured interviews.
 Qualitative analysis of this data indicated the values that the patients found from the service.
-Patients reported increased confidence in how to control their breathlessness and related anxiety, and improved knowledge of physiotherapy techniques to self-manage their condition particularly during exacerbations.
+Patients had increased confidence in how to control their breathlessness and related anxiety, and improved knowledge of physiotherapy techniques to self manage their condition particularly during exacerbations.
 Patients additionally reported heightened activity levels, resulting in patients being less housebound.
 They also strongly valued the alternative provision of specialist support in the home instead of a hospital admission.

-The following results are from the city wide project:
+The following results are from the first year of the current project.

 CAT scores demonstrate an overall improvement of 4 pre and post intervention with on par improvements of quality of life measures as demonstrated in the pilot of improvements of average 13%.

-76% of these urgent referrals did not require a hospital admission, as the rapid (the majority same-day) provision of a specialist multidisciplinary team in the patient’s home allows effective management of the patient on the day.
-This includes review, engaging with the patient, educating on self-management techniques such as breathlessness strategies, airways clearance, nebuliser. a safe and effective home service utilised as an alternative to hospital admission.
+76% of urgent referrals did not require a hospital admission, as the rapid (the majority same-day) provision of a specialist multidisciplinary team in the patient’s home allows effective management of the patient on the day, including review, engaging with the patient, educating on self-management techniques such as breathlessness strategies, airways clearance, nebuliser. a safe and effective home service utilised as an alternative to hospital admission.

 The average attainment patients scored was 76%.